baranazal/MongoDB-DataEntry/README.md

 Or you can download it manually, make sure you put the frontend and the backend folders together in the same directory.

-Note: You will also need to visit ` https://github.com/baranazal/MongoDB-DataEntry-BACKEND ` to get the FrontEnd Package
+Note: You will also need to visit ` https://github.com/baranazal/MongoDB-DataEntry-BACKEND ` to get the BackEnd Package

 ### Running the script.